craftweg/website/priv/posts/2023-11-14-mastery-and-sustainability.md

 ---
 title: "Balancing mastery and sustainability"
 description: "Juggling roles in Tuist, from coding to community support, taught the delicate balance between mastery and sustainability in open-source projects."
-categories: ['Sustainability', 'Open Source', 'Tuist']
+tags: ['Sustainability', 'Open Source', 'Tuist']
 ---

 My work with Tuist has revealed the intricate evolution of open-source projects into complex systems that demand effective governance.
 I embarked on this journey with a singular **focus on craft and community**, yet as the project expanded, I found myself juggling numerous roles.
 These included *coding, updating social media, reviewing code, delivering talks, writing documentation, providing support, and even redesigning and implementing websites*.
 Such diverse tasks are typically handled by specialized roles or entire teams in corporations, but in the realm of open-source, these responsibilities often fall on a few individuals, sometimes just one.
 This can lead to [burnout](https://en.wikipedia.org/wiki/Emotional_exhaustion), a struggle often borne in silence due to a fear of appearing vulnerable to the community.
 It feels like an unspoken obligation to live up to a vision, showcasing the** complex nature of human psychology.**